MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > - If your existing installation of Office 365 ProPlus has excluded other apps, such as Access, you need to include a line in your configuration.xmi file for each of those excluded apps.
 Otherwise, those apps will be installed on the device.
 > - We are working on a policy setting that you can use with Group Policy or the [Office cloud policy service](overview-office-cloud-policy-service.md) to make it easier to exclude Teams from being installed as part of an update.
 We'll update this article with more information about that policy setting once it's available.

 Also, in some situations, doing an Online Repair results in Teams being installed.
-For example, if Office is configured to get updates from the Office Content Delivery Network (CDN) and the update channel you're using supports the default installation of Teams.
+For example, if Office is configured to get updates from the Office Content Delivery Network (CDN) and the update channel you're using includes Teams as part of the installation.

 ## Feature and quality updates for Microsoft Teams